DaimyoHub/KawaLang/README.md

   - (E) Detect set statements where the left hand side operand type does not correspond to the variable type.
   - (E) Detect if a the argument of a print statement is an int.
+  - (E) Detect if the user is trying to mutate a constant location.

+The trickyest parts of the type checker are below, if the type checker contains bugs, they are probably linked to these parts :

+  - The sequence of instructions checking process, especially the one dedicated to if statements (see functions `exec_seq` and `exec_if_statement`).
+  - It is possible that a same type error report appears two or tree times on the output.
+It is caused by the fact that a same error can appear at two different places in the code (in this case it is not a bug), or by the fact that some checking processes report the same error independently, or by the fact that I do not propagate some error silently (without printing the report on the output).
+In this case, it is not a bug, because the error is still reported and the checking process does not keep going, but it can be ugly.

+I have worked a lot on the type checker (at least 1/2 of the development time), to make it as exhaustive as possible and still permissive.

+### Symbol resolver

+Both type checker and interpreter strongly relate on the symbol resolver : it is a module that performs every location/context access (and sometimes, mutations).
+It is a component of the type checker, as it uses the type error report interface.
+Most of errors reported by the symbol resolver are "symbol resolving errors", which are a specific kind of type errors.

+The symbol resolver sometimes mutates locations, for instance, when we are trying to acces a location which is an instance of a class.
+It allows to safely try to access its attributes, because basically, one cannot access an arbitrary attribute of a declared but uninitialized object.

+Finally, the symbol resolver is probably the most important part of the type checker, as it allows the latter to check the coherence of expressions and instructions containing more complex data than just constants.

+Locations are either variables, or attributes, or static attributes.

+Below is a list of features provided by the symbol resolver :

+  - Get a class
+  - Check if a class is a super class for another
+  - Get a method from a class
+  - Get a static method
+  - Get the return type of a method
+  - Get the constructor of a class

+  - Get a location and allocate it if it is not yet
+  - Get a location symbol
+  - Get a location type
+  - Get a location data
+  - Get the set of attributes of a location

+As said before, each of these features are wrapped thanks to the type error report mecanism, to allow performing its operation safely.

 ### Interpreter